pygame/pygame/docs/reST/ref/freetype.rst

    .. method:: get_metrics

-      | :sl:`Gets glyph metrics for the font's characters`
+      | :sl:`Gets glyph metrics for the face's characters`
       | :sg:`get_metrics(text, ptsize=default) -> [(...), ...]`

       Returns the glyph metrics for each character in 'text'.